team-tornado-mixtape/team-tornado-mixtape-backend/README.md

 ## Favorite a MixTape

-Logged in user can favorite any MixTape.
+Logged in user can favorite or unfavorite any MixTape.

 Requirement: user must be logged in.